[This post has been updated for Yosemite and now mentions bugs in Apple’s version of

 After crawling outdated forum posts on GOOZE and sourcing hardware from an obscure Hungarian web shop (with good service!), I did get token based authentication running with fewer obstacles than I expected.
 Once you know where to look, it’s actually quite simple.

-So here is a mini guide to manage SSH private keys with the Feitian ePass2003 in Mavericks.
+So here is a mini guide to manage SSH private keys with the Feitian ePass2003 in Mavericks and Yosemite.